Red Square (painting): Suprematism

 Emphasizing pure abstraction and geometric shape, Red Square is an example of Suprematism.
 Concerned only with form and the purity of shape, particularly that of the square, Malevich primarily considered Suprematism as an exploration of visual language as well as a step in the evolution of religious understanding.
 The rejection of form was a fundamental premise of Suprematism.
 For Malevich, Suprematism was purely aesthetic, divorced from political or social meaning.

 Suprematist works by Malevich at the 0,10 Exhibition in Petrograd.

-On the back canvas of Red Square, there is an inscription that reads "Peasant Woman (Suprematism)," making this one of the first times Malevich used term "Suprematism".
+On the back canvas of Red Square, there is an inscription that reads "Peasant Woman (Suprematism)," making this one of the first times Malevich used the term "Suprematism".

 Restoration

 Red Square and two other works by Malevich were restored shortly before the artist's death because the paint had begun flaking.
 The flaking likely occurred due to Malevich repainting a section of Red Square that had previously been painted.
 His paintings have been continually restored, with the most extensive restorations taking place in 1976 and 1988.